stneuhaus/iqms_md_exp_imp/README.md

 # Vault Loader Automation

 This directory contains an automated Python script for running Veeva VaultLoader exports with JSON-based configuration.
+The script is location-independent and can be run from anywhere on your system.

 ## Directory Structure